 Italy’s President is the country’s Head of State, and nominates some of the government's highest ranking positions, while also being at the center of Italian foreign affairs.
-Before the first presidential election in 1946, Italy was a monarchy which was replaced by a parliamentary republic through a national referendum.
 The president of Italy is elected after every seven years by a college composed of both Houses of Parliament and three representatives from each region.
 Among the President’s duties are appointing the country’s Prime Minister, ratifying international treaties and declaring war with parliament’s authorization, authorizing government’s bills to be introduced to both Houses, promulgating laws and issuing decrees and calling for national referendums as provisioned for in the constitution.
 The President of Italy is also the commander of the armed forces.

 Enrico De Nicola